smallercomics/jQuery-Comic-Tagger/README.txt

 (just include the ones you want to change)

 $('#comictagger').comicTagger({
-  separator:" | ",            // what to put in between each item class_tag:"add_tag",        // class to add to 'Tag this comic' class_clearoff:"clear_off", // class to add to 'Clear tag' if disabled - ie there is no bookmark class_gotooff:"goto_off",   // class to add to 'Goto tag' if disabled - ie there is no bookmark class_clearon:"clear_on",   // class to add to 'Clear tag' if enabled - ie there is a bookmark class_gotoon:"goto_on",     // class to add to 'Goto tag' if enabled - ie there is a bookmark class_info:"info",          // class to add to 'Info?' comic_dir:"/",              // alter this if you run multiple comics in different directories on your site. text_tag:"Tag this comic",  // text to display for this 'button' text_goto:"Goto tag",       // text to display for this 'button' text_clear:"Clear tag",     // text to display for this 'button' text_info:"Info?",          // text to display for this 'button' text_info_pop:"To remember where you are, select 'Tag this comic', then later select 'Go to tag' to return to where you left off."
+  location: "http://example.com/page.html"  // URL to tag - defaults to the current URL separator:" | ",                          // what to put in between each item class_tag:"add_tag",                      // class to add to 'Tag this comic' class_clearoff:"clear_off",               // class to add to 'Clear tag' if disabled - ie there is no bookmark class_gotooff:"goto_off",                 // class to add to 'Goto tag' if disabled - ie there is no bookmark class_clearon:"clear_on",                 // class to add to 'Clear tag' if enabled - ie there is a bookmark class_gotoon:"goto_on",                   // class to add to 'Goto tag' if enabled - ie there is a bookmark class_info:"info",                        // class to add to 'Info?' comic_dir:"/",                            // alter this if you run multiple comics in different directories on your site. text_tag:"Tag this comic",                // text to display for this 'button' text_goto:"Goto tag",                     // text to display for this 'button' text_clear:"Clear tag",                   // text to display for this 'button' text_info:"Info?",                        // text to display for this 'button' text_info_pop:"To remember where you are, select 'Tag this comic', then later select 'Go to tag' to return to where you left off."
 });